datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/github-api.md

 ### Search Endpoint

-The Search API helps you search for the specific item you want to find.
-For example, you can find a user or a specific file in a repository.
+The Search API helps you search for the specific item you want to find, such as finding a user or specific file in a repository.

 !!! info

     This endpoint is different than the other endpoints.
 The `q` param is used to create a search query.
     Check out GitHub's [Search API Docs](https://docs.github.com/en/rest/reference/search){target=_blank} for more info.
-    <span style="color:red">Warning, this endpoint has pagination and can use up your rate limits very quickly</span>
+    <span style="color:red">Warning: This endpoint has pagination and can cause you to hit your rate limits very quickly.</span>

 For example, if you're looking for a list of popular users, you might try the following query.
-This query searches for users with the name tom.
+This query searches for users with the name Tom.
 The results are restricted to users with more than 42 repositories and over 1,000 followers.

 ```sql
 SELECT * FROM `mygithubapi`.`search`